ENTERPRISE & EMPLOYABILITY SKILLS

 How can you help your child to enhance their employability skills?

-The enhancement of employability skills is not limited to a child’s time in education and it can be fun to learn and try new experiences outside of school, as well as work together to prepare your child for what they will be doing in school.
+The enhancement of employability skills is not limited to a child’s time in education, it can be fun to learn and try new experiences outside of school, as well as work together to prepare your child for what they will be doing in school.

 - Download the Star Pass app (made by Young Enterprise) this is free on the app and Google play store, it can be used to help your child track the experiences they have had which can then be referred to later when they make job applications.